 FCCC investigate price gouging cases

-FCCC Chief Executive Joel Abraham says a particular supermarket has been noted to increase the price of Protex to $1.19 while the price of Palmolive antibacterial hand wash has been pushed up to $8.95.
+Chief Executive Joel Abraham says they’ve discovered that a particular supermarket has increased the price of Protex soap to $1.19 while the price of Palmolive antibacterial hand wash has been increased to $8.95.

 Article continues after advertisement

-He says the FCCC ground team in Nadi reported this particular incident.
+Abraham is warning businesses that they will come down hard on them if they’re found guilty.

-Abraham is warning businesses who try to profiteer during this current COVID-19 situation that they will come on down hard on them.
+He is urging traders to stop profiteering when Fijians are afraid in light of the COVID-19 crisis.